typo3-on-aws/Documentation/src/how-to/access-local-database-server.md

 $ sudo mysql
 ```

-## TYPO3 Extensions
+### TYPO3 Extensions

-Another option to access the local database server directly is to use a web-based tool such as [phpMyAdmin](https://www.phpmyadmin.net/){.fa-icon .fa-right-external-link-alt} or [Adminer](https://www.adminer.org/){.fa-icon .fa-right-external-link-alt} for example.
+Another option to access the local database server directly is to use a web-based tool such as [phpMyAdmin](https://www.phpmyadmin.net/) or [Adminer](https://www.adminer.org/) for example.
 Both tools are also available as TYPO3 extensions.

-> ### Not for Production {.warning .warning-headline .warning-icon}
+> #### Not for Production {.warning .warning-headline .warning-icon}
 >
 > Please note that extensions that provide access to low-level functions often bypass TYPO3's security model.
 > The official advice by TYPO3 security experts is **not to install** these kind of extensions on a production system.

 The following two extensions are well known and sometimes used:

-- "phpMyAdmin" (extension key: `phpmyadmin`), see [TYPO3 Extension Repository](https://extensions.typo3.org/extension/phpmyadmin){.fa-icon .fa-right-external-link-alt}.
+- "phpMyAdmin" (extension key: `phpmyadmin`), see [TYPO3 Extension Repository](https://extensions.typo3.org/extension/phpmyadmin).
-- "Adminer" (extension key: `t3adminer`), see [TYPO3 Extension Repository](https://extensions.typo3.org/extension/t3adminer){.fa-icon .fa-right-external-link-alt}.
+- "Adminer" (extension key: `t3adminer`), see [TYPO3 Extension Repository](https://extensions.typo3.org/extension/t3adminer).

 You can easily install the TYPO3 extension "phpMyAdmin" on a TYPO3-on-AWS instance using Composer (adjust the file system path appropriately as required):